 2. Trust The Process

 Our tried and true onboarding process has stood the test of time.
-You can trust that your Implementation Specialist’s recommendations are rooted in industry best practices and what we know has made other organizations just like yours successful.
+You can trust that your Onboarding Specialist’s recommendations are rooted in industry best practices and what we know has made other organizations just like yours successful.

 It’s tempting to push full steam ahead, but take some time to get to know your new Localist platform.
 Page through our Knowledge Base.
 Browse our Classroom of recordings (popcorn optional).
 Build a Widget, create a Channel, test a Bulletin Campaign!
 Keep in mind that your platform is still under construction and not yet live, so feel free to get your hands dirty and explore all that it has to offer.

 A healthy onboarding thrives on communication.
-Your Implementation Specialist is here to provide guidance, so questions are not only expected, but encouraged!
-Proactively communicating changes in priorities or timelines, will ensure your Implementation Specialist hits the brakes or revs up their engine with proactive check-ins and pointers at the appropriate cadence.
+Your Onboarding Specialist is here to provide guidance, so questions are not only expected, but encouraged!
+Proactively communicating changes in priorities or timelines, will ensure your Onboarding Specialist hits the brakes or revs up their engine with proactive check-ins and pointers at the appropriate cadence.
 Additionally, CC’ing all involved parties on communications will empower your team to be confident that onboarding is moving along with everyone in step.

 5. Focus On The Big Picture

 Onboarding is about progress, not perfection.
 Until your platform has been out in the wild and you receive feedback from your community, you won’t really know what needs to be fine tuned.
 Looking at the big picture and keeping sight of your “why” will help keep you on track for a timely calendar launch!